philk/philk.github.com/data/resume.md

 Newark, CA
 July 2010 - March 2011

 [LeapFILE](http://www.leapfile.com) is a large file transfer service.
 [Oxygen Cloud](http://oxygencloud.com) is a cloud storage startup.
-I joined in July of 2010 for a mid-level Technical Support position and used my sysadmin experience to work my way into an operations position.
+They were a combined startup (LeapFILE was bootstrapping Oxygen Cloud).
+I joined in July of 2010 for a mid-level Technical Support position and used my sysadmin experience to work my way up to the lead operations position.

 * Handled end-user product support for LeapFILE product while migrating legacy LeapFILE system to upgraded servers.
 * Increased performance and system reliability by setting up Apache's mod_proxy_ajp to load balance between Tomcat backends.